ellmetha/django-precise-bbcode/docs/extending_precise_bbcode/custom_tags.rst

 *The easy way.*

 *Django-precise-bbcode* provides a ``BBCodeTag`` model which can be seen as a helper to allow end users to easily define BBCode tags.
-Just go to the admin page and you will see a new 'BBCode tags' section.
+Just go to the admin page and you will see a new 'BBCodes' section.
 In this section you can create and edit custom BBCode tags.
 These are then used by the built-in BBCode parser to render any BBCode content.

 Adding a custom BBCode tag consists in defining at least two values in the associated admin form, both its usage (tag definition) and its HTML replacement code.